 Beech for bowl turning

-The pinkish-brown colour of beech with its fine tight grain makes beech an attractive wood.
+The pinkish-brown colour of beech with its fine tight grain and diffuse porous growth rings makes beech an attractive wood.
 It is easy to get a nice finish and it takes detail very well.
 I think beech is one of my favourites and is among the best wood for turning.

 Challenges of turning beech bowls

 Some people report that beech can warp or crack.
-Though personally, I’ve not experienced that.
+Personally, I’ve not experienced that.
+It is harder than some woods, therefore you will need to sharpen your tools more often.

 Silver Birch